-I recently came across a Japanese app called “PlusBoys” that was created to provide single women with a doting fictional boyfriend to dine with (I was doing research for work, I swear).
+I recently came across a Japanese app called “PlusBoys” that was created to provide single women with a doting fictional boyfriend to dine with (I was doing research for a story on the culture of dining alone).
 Seeing as the English version of the app is free, I couldn’t resist going on a “dinner date” with every single one of these eligible Asian bachelors.

 Here’s the low-down on the five men you can date with just a few swipes of your iPhone screen.

 First impression: He’s got adorable glasses and he loves to read.
 Of course he was my first pick.

 The date: Oh, heeey, Makoto!
 Good morning to you, too.
 Wait…you said good morning, but we’re having dinner?

 Um, you’re asking a lot of questions about my health.
 I have a cold and a “broken” stomach?
 Am I dying?

 If my stomach is broken, should I really be eating?
 And why do you have a watch on the table?
 Why do you keep glancing at it?
 Do I have only seconds left to live?